Elakya-Devops/cloud_monitoring_dashboard/README.md

-# ☁ Cloud Infrastructure Monitoring Dashboard
+# ☁ Cloud Monitoring Dashboard

 A **professional, resume-worthy** Cloud Infrastructure Monitoring Dashboard built with **Python & Flask** — no Docker, no Kubernetes, no complex setup required.